artemsaraiev/pd_backend_dev/api/DiscussionPubAPI.md

 }
 ```

 **Note:** This endpoint requires authentication.
-The `session` parameter is required.
+The `session` parameter and `groupId` are required.
 The `author` field is automatically set from the session.
-The `anchorId` and `groupId` parameters are optional.
-If `groupId` is provided, the thread will be private to that group.
-If `groupId` is not provided, the thread will be public (universal access).
+The `anchorId` parameter is optional.
+For public threads, use `/api/DiscussionPub/startThread` instead.

 **Success Response Body (Action):**
 ```json